mythaxis/mythaxis.github.io/content/issue-37/not-man-kidnaps-a-sheep.md

 “Huh?”
 I asked, not fully understanding the Not-Man.
 I heard him groan.

 “The d-dog wantsss to take YOU home,” he communicated again.
 Trying to understand his animal voice felt like trying to catch a flea hiding in my wool.
-“I w-will let YOU maaake choice…” he paused for a few moments “...S-Straight Hoof?”
+“I w-will let YOU maaake choice…” he paused for a few moments “…S-Straight Hoof?”

 “Straight *Horn*,” I corrected, gritting my teeth.